 - Contact us

 We have participated in the development of both international and Finnish harbours.
-Our professional staff are able to slip form retaining wall elements as well as piled quay structures.
+All shoreline construction is carried out by our professional personnel.

-We have our own water works equipment for the execution of basin excavation and dredging.
+With our water works equipment, we can carry out, for example, the dredging and excavation of harbour basins and waterways.
 We have the tools necessary for the cost-efficient planning and implementation of stabilisation of the dredged sediment masses.
 We continuously develop our existing water works equipment.

 In order to improve the usability of shores and increase the value of areas, we have participated in the construction of new shoreline structures and the renovation of existing ones.
-We have also implemented projects in accordance with the wishes of the museum authorities, respecting the old structures.
-We are able to implement the dredging, element construction, stonework and all above and underwater work required for shoreline construction with high quality, cost-effectiveness and in environmentally sustainable manner.
+For example, we have repaired lighthouses, laid underwater foundations for bridges and also developed underwater foundations of wind farms.
+We have also implemented projects in accordance with the wishes of the museum authorities.

 Floating beacons are anchored to the seabed.
 The anchor chain may be tight or loose.
 A tight anchor chain does not allow the beacon to move around its anchoring point, whereas loose anchoring allows free floating.